Back in Combat

 Powerful AoEs have a chance of causing structures to collapse if used in an indoor zone; see Demolition & Collapses.

 Overeffect rules cannot be avoided with such powerful weapons; overeffect may in fact be a beneficial effect when attacking a powerful foe surrounded by weaker cohorts, but it can also be detrimental if your own allies are engaged with the target.
+Overeffect rules include even weapons that cannot produce burst AoEs in their deliberate AoE mode.

 Projectile AoEs Powerful automatic firearms (such as those of vehicles) are capable of creating such a volume of fire that they can affect a whole area instead of using normal full-auto rules.
-Any projectile weapon with a full-auto damage of 150 or more can optionally perform an AoE using the rules above.
-The impact damage is equal to 50% of the weapon's normal full-auto damage, and the area effect is equal to 25% full-auto damage.
-The weapon's normal drive is used for both effects.
+Any projectile weapon with a full-auto damage of 150 or more can optionally perform a spray AoE.
+The area effect is equal to 1/4 full-auto damage.
+The weapon's normal drive is used.

 Zonewide Area of Effect (ZAoE) Some attacks spread damage over so large an area that even AoE rules are too narrow in scope.
 Examples include many aircraft weapons such as bombs and rocket pods, a bombardment by airships or artillery, or the broadest energy attacks of dragons or powerful arcanists.
 Events such as these affect at least one entire zone with damage, and are called zonewide areas of effect.